shivannis/xandr-docs-public/xandr-docs/articles/monetize/ctv-video-buying-best-practices.md

 ## Frequency capping

-Xandr supports frequency capping for video advertising.
+Microsoft Advertising supports frequency capping for video advertising.
 However, because many publishers of OTT content do not pass a user id persistently across platforms, you should always select the **Show to users without cookies** checkbox under